sakunisgithub/LaTeX/Problem Collection/readme.txt

-From Copy No. 3, RMO questions are not included in Problem Collection.
+From Copy No. 3, PRMO, RMO questions are not included in Problem Collection.